salesforcecli/plugin-org/messages/delete.md

 # summary

-Delete a scratch org or sandbox.
+Delete a scratch or sandbox org.

 # deprecation